 During salary negotiations, a good idea is to give an amount on the higher end and work your way down from there.
 If the higher offer is accepted, then it is good news for everybody.
 If it is rejected, adjust accordingly and try again.
 After all, what’s the worst thing that could happen?

-Rejection just means you need to recalibrate and renegotiate, and if the company cannot appreciate what you can potentially bring to the table, at least you know to take your expertise someplace else.
+Rejection means you need to recalibrate and renegotiate, and if the company cannot appreciate what you can bring to the table, at least you know to take your expertise someplace else.

-Remember: if you don’t ask for a pay raise, you are likely not going to get it; if you do ask for a pay raise, there is at least a chance that you might just get one.
+Remember: if you don’t ask for a pay raise, you will likely not get it; if you do ask for a pay raise, there is at least a chance that you might get one.

-At the end of the day, there are no real guarantees in salary negotiations.
-Beyond the value you can potentially bring to the company, there are many considerations to be had from the employer, HR point of view and also factors, such as tight budgets and even tighter competition.
+At the end of the day, salary negotiations have no absolute guarantees.
+Beyond the value you can bring to the company, there are many considerations from the employer, HR point of view and factors, such as tight budgets and even tighter competition.

-With that said, if you don’t even attempt salary negotiation, then you are doing yourself a great disservice in the long run.
+That said, if you don’t even attempt to negotiate salary, you are doing yourself a great disservice in the long run.
 So do your research, enter a negotiation and take the conversation on from there.